khushi-choudhary/calculator-behavior/addition.md

+# Addition
 Scenario: Addition of two positive numbers
 Given : The Calulator is turned on
-When : I type in " first positive   number" and i press "plus" and I type in " second Positive number" and i press "equals" Then : I see the "added number" as the result
+When : I type"first positive number" and "plus"and" second Positive number" and "equals" Then : I see the "added number" as the result

 Scenario: Addition of two negative numbers
 Given : The Calulator is turned on
-When:  I type in " first negative number" and i press "plus" and I type in " second negative number" and i press "equals" Then : I see the "added number" as the result and sign of result number can we negative or positive
+When:  I type "first negative number"and "plus" and " second negative number" and "equals" Then : I see the "added number" as the result and sign of result number can we negative or positive

  Scenario: Addition of fractions
  Given : The Calulator is turned on
- When:  I type in "fraction number" and i press "plus" and I type in "fraction number" and i press "equals" Then : I see the "added number" as the result  and the result will be in fraction or decimals.
+ When:  I type "fraction number" and "plus" and "fraction number" and "equals" Then : I see the "added number" as the result  and the result will be in fraction or decimals.

   Scenario: Addition of positive and negative number Given : The Calulator is turned on
-  When:  I type in "positive number" and i press "plus" and I type in "negative number" and i press "equals" Then : I see the "added number" as the result and the sign of result number depend on the sign of biggest input number
+  When:  I type "positive number" and "plus" and "negative number" and "equals" Then : I see the "added number" as the result and the sign of result number depend on the sign of biggest input number

   Scenario: Addition of decimals